Kat Hayes, MA

 Joined Eastern: 2008

-My research interests include formal and free-verse poetry.
+My research interests include formal and free-verse poetry, essays, and memoir.
 I am interested in the New Formalism movement from my four years of work at the West Chester Poetry Conference.
 I am also interested more broadly in the pedagogy of the creative writing classroom.

 Professional Experience and Passion